mowings/logstash-forwarder/README.md

 * Adds `tls host` config keyword so we are not bound by remote server name
 * Source reorganized to build with `gb`
+* When reading from stdin, logstash-forwarder will exit on stdin close

 # THIS PROJECT IS REPLACED BY [FILEBEAT](https://github.com/elastic/beats/tree/master/filebeat)